csburreson/stf/docs/troubleshooting.md

 has proven unstable at times.
 * 1 hop from remote test host to pub.icecube.wisc.edu, another hop to a [serial redirect](https://wiki.icecube.wisc.edu/index.php/DRTS#Communicating_with_the_the_DEgg_Board).

 Each hop adds serial buffering to the network path, which may compromise communications.
 If these issues are suspected, reduce the number of hops in the network path.
-Running STF on a host with locally connected test targets has zero hops and eliminates the problem completely.
+Running STF on a host with locally connected mainboard test targets has zero hops and eliminates the problem completely.
+If a locally connected test target is not possible, use a network switch or router, and avoid SSH tunnels.

+If the communications path must use ICM/serial communications, it is recommended to first validate communications using the test target ethernet interface, before using the ICM/serial interface.